Logo

 This programme will equip you with the skills and knowledge to excel in your chosen field, whether you’re aiming to be a Community Children’s Nurse, District Nurse or General Practice Nurse.

-During the PGDip Specialist Community Nursing programme, you will:
+During the PgDip Specialist Community Nursing programme, you will:

 • Evaluate the current organisational and professional agendas that influence care delivery in primary healthcare and community settings.